Persona 5

-It takes place in modern-day Tokyo and follows a high school student known by the pseudonym Joker who transfers to a new school after being falsely accused of assault and put on probation.
+Taking place in modern-day Tokyo, the story follows a high school student known by the codename Joker who transfers to a new school after he is framed for assault and put on probation.
 Over the course of a school year, he and other students awaken to a special power, becoming a group of secret vigilantes known as the Phantom Thieves of Hearts.
-They explore the Metaverse, a supernatural realm born from humanity's subconscious desires, to steal malevolent intent from the hearts of adults.
-As with previous games in the series, the party battles enemies known as Shadows using physical manifestations of their psyche known as their Personas.
+They explore the Metaverse, a supernatural realm born from humanity's subconscious desires, to steal malevolent intent from the hearts of adults and change their hearts.
+As with previous games in the series, the party battles enemies known as Shadows using physical manifestations of their psyche known as Personas.
 The game incorporates role-playing and dungeon crawling elements alongside social simulation scenarios.

-Persona 5 was developed by P-Studio, an internal development studio within Atlus led by game director and producer Katsura Hashino.
+Persona 5 was developed by P-Studio, an internal development division within Atlus led at the time by game director and producer Katsura Hashino.
 Along with Hashino, returning staff from earlier Persona games included character designer Shigenori Soejima and music composer Shoji Meguro.
 Preparatory work began during the development of Persona 4, with full development beginning after the release of Catherine in 2011.
-First announced in 2013, Persona 5 was delayed from its original late 2014 release date due to the game not being fully finished.
-Its themes revolve around attaining freedom from the limitations of modern society, while the story was strongly inspired by picaresque fiction; the party's Personas were based on outlaws and rebels from literature.
+First announced in 2013, Persona 5 was delayed from its original late 2014 release date due to being unfinished.
+Its themes revolve around attaining freedom from the limitations of modern society: the story was strongly inspired by picaresque fiction, and the party's Personas were based on literary outlaws and rebels.

-Persona 5 won several awards and has been cited as one of the greatest role-playing video games of all time, with praise given to its visual presentation, gameplay, story, and music.
-Including Royal, it has sold over 10.45 million copies worldwide, making it the best-selling entry in the Megami Tensei franchise.
-Several other related media have also been released, including three spin-off games, Persona 5: Dancing in Starlight, Persona 5 Strikers, and Persona 5: The Phantom X as well as manga and anime adaptations.
-The game's cast has also made appearances in other games, such as Joker appearing as a playable character in the 2018 crossover fighting game Super Smash Bros.
+Persona 5 has been cited as one of the greatest video games of all time, with praise for its visual presentation, gameplay, story, and music.
+Including Royal, Persona 5 sold over 10.45 million copies by March 2025, making it the best-selling title in the Megami Tensei franchise.
+Several pieces of related media have also been produced, including four spin-off games—Persona 5: Dancing in Starlight, Persona 5 Strikers, Persona 5 Tactica, and Persona 5: The Phantom X—as well as manga and anime adaptations.
+The game's cast has also appeared in other games, with Joker appearing as a playable character in the 2018 crossover fighting game Super Smash Bros.
 Ultimate.